 How is the Trail marked?

-The Appalachian Trail is marked for daylight travel in both directions, using a system of two-inch by six-inch paint "blazes" on trees, posts, and rocks.
+The Appalachian Trail is marked for daylight travel in both directions, using a system of two-inch by six-inch paint "blazes" on trees, posts and rocks.
 There are some local variations, but most hikers grasp the system quickly.
 Above treeline, and where snow or fog may obscure paint marks, posts and rock piles called "cairns" are used to identify the route.
-White-paint blazes mark the A.T. itself.
+White-paint blazes mark the AT itself.
 Side trails and shelter trails use blue blazes; blazes of other colors and shapes mark other intersecting trails.
-Two white blazes, one above the other, signal an obscure turn, route change, incoming side trail, or other situation that requires you to be especially alert to changes in direction.
+Two white blazes, one above the other, signal an obscure turn, route change, incoming side trail or other situation that requires you to be especially alert to changes in direction.
 In some states, one of the two blazes will be offset in the direction of the turn.

 Where can I get maps?

-The Appalachian Trail Conservancy and its member clubs publish the official guidebooks and maps for the Appalachian Trail, available for purchase online at the Ultimate A.T.
-Store or by phone at 1-888-AT STORE.
+The Appalachian Trail Conservancy and its member clubs publish the official guidebooks and maps for the Appalachian Trail, available for purchase online at the Ultimate AT Store or by phone at 1-888-AT STORE.

 Do I need a permit?

 The Appalachian Trail is open for all to enjoy.
-No fees, memberships, or paid permits are required for walking on the Trail.
-However, the A.T. passes through numerous state and national parks, forests and public lands, a few of which require permits, fees, or reservations to stay overnight in shelters or campsites.
+No fees, memberships or paid permits are required for walking on the Trail.
+However, the AT passes through numerous state and national parks, forests and public lands, a few of which require permits, fees or reservations to stay overnight in shelters or campsites.

 Where can I camp?

-More than 250 backcountry shelters are located along the Appalachian Trail at varying intervals, as a service to all A.T. users.
-A typical shelter, sometimes called a “lean-to,” has a shingled or metal roof, a wooden floor and three walls and is open to the elements on one side.
+More than 250 backcountry shelters are located along the Appalachian Trail at varying intervals, as a service to all AT users.
+A typical shelter, sometimes called a “lean-to,” has a shingled or metal roof, a wooden floor, three walls and is open to the elements on one side.
 Most are near a creek or spring, and many have a privy nearby.
 Hikers occupy them on a first-come, first-served basis until the shelter is full.
 They are intended for individual hikers, not big groups.
 If you're planning a group hike, plan to camp out or to yield space to individual hikers who may not have the resources you do.
 Many shelters are near good campsites for tenting.

 Where are the restrooms?

 Few and far between.
-Many A.T. shelters have privies, but often you will need to "go in the woods."
+Many AT shelters have privies, but often you will need to "go in the woods."
 Proper disposal of human (and pet) waste is not only a courtesy to other hikers, but is a vital Leave No Trace practice for maintaining healthy water supplies in the backcountry and an enjoyable hiking experience for others.

 Can I bring my dog?

-Can I ride a bike or horse on the A.T.?
+Can I ride a bike or horse on the AT?

 Are bears and snakes a problem?

 The problem with snakes and bears is that you won't see them often.
 Sometimes you only see signs of them, such as tracks or a shed snakeskin.
 That's because snakes and bears, and most other animals, shy away from humans.
 If you do see a snake or a bear, don't try to touch or feed them.
 Animals along the Trail are wild and should be left alone.
-More: Health and Safety.

 How safe is it?